 The way I see it, you have three main options to create your perfect garden living space:

-- Hire a professional garden room company to build your perfect space.
+- Hire a professional garden room company and interior designer to build your perfect space.
 This is the most expensive option but takes away all the pain from you.
 You’ll be provided with a long lasting building that has been professionally constructed and signed off.

-- Buy a pre fabricated garden room kit that you construct yourself.
-If you have a few basic DIY skills then this is a very viable option and will save you thousands off the price of hiring in the professionals.
+- Buy a pre-fabricated garden room kit that you construct yourself.
+If you have a few basic DIY skills then this is a very viable option and will save you thousands off the price of hiring professionals.
 The main thing you will require is time.
 Expect to spend between two weeks and a month to build this yourself.

 - Build a garden office from scratch.
 You’ll need a larger skillset and more specialised tools but again, it’s completely achievable.
 You’ll save a little more money again but expect to spend even more time building this yourself.
-My garden office build guide will show you everything you need to complete this project yourself.
+My garden room build guide will show you everything you need to complete this project to a professional standard yourself.

 It will be up to you which one of these options is right for you.
 Think carefully about how much time you can dedicate to a project like this and what you budget is.